Synchronicity From Synchronized Chaos: Abstract

 \section{Abstract}

-The dynamical systems paradigm of synchronized chaos may realize the philosophical notion of ``synchronicity".
-Effectively unpredictable chaotic systems commonly exhibit a predictable relationship when they are coupled through only a few of many variables, a relationship that can be highly intermittent in realistic configurations, as with philosophical ``synchronicities".
-The notion of synchronicity between matter and mind is realized dynamically if mind is analogized to a computer model assimilating data from observations, as in meteorology.
-Synchronicities are {\it meaningful}, as philosophically required, if meaningfulness is related to internal coherence.
-Internal synchronization indeed facilitates synchronization with an external system as illustrated for systems that exhibit oscillons, primitive time-varying coherent structures.
-Synchronicity-as-synchronized-chaos has useful implications both for neuroscience and for basic physics.
-In the former realm, it appears that representations based on synchronized chaotic oscillators are useful for global combinatorial optimization, as in perceptual grouping, and for fusion of alternative representations of an objective process, as may give rise to consciousness.
+The synchronization of loosely coupled chaotic oscillators, a phenomenon investigated intensively for the last two decades, may realize the philosophical notion of ``synchronicity".
+Effectively unpredictable chaotic systems, coupled through only a few variables, commonly exhibit a predictable relationship that can be highly intermittent.
+We argue that the phenomenon closely resembles the notion of meaningful synchronicity put forward by Jung and Pauli if one identifies ``meaningfulness" with internal synchronization, since the latter seems necessary for synchronizability with an external system.
+Jungian synchronization of mind and matter is realized if mind is analogized to a computer model, synchronizing with a sporadically observed system as in meteorological data assimilation.
+Internal synchronization provides a recipe for combining different models of the same objective process, a configuration that may also describe the functioning of conscious brains.
+In contrast to Pauli's view, recent developments suggest a {\it materialist} picture of semi-autonomous mind, existing alongside the observed world, with both exhibiting a synchronistic order.
 Basic physical synchronicity is manifest in the non-local quantum connections implied by Bell's theorem.
-The quantum world seems to reside on a generalized synchronization ``manifold", that one can either take as primitive or as evidence of a multiply-connected spacetime.\\ \\ {\bf Keywords:} synchronized chaos, on-off intermittency, machine perception, coherent structures, quantum nonlocality, microwormholes
+The quantum world resides on a generalized synchronization ``manifold", a view that provides a bridge between nonlocal realist interpretations and local realist interpretations that constrain observer choice .\\ \\ {\bf Keywords:} synchronized chaos, synchronicity, machine perception, coherent structures, quantum nonlocality, micro-wormholes